Far Cry 4: Gameplay design

 When brainstorming ideas for the new Far Cry game, the development team originally planned on developing a direct sequel to Far Cry 3.
 The sequel would be set on the same tropical island, would expand upon the protagonist's story, and would bring back characters, such as Far Cry 3's secondary antagonist, Vaas Montenegro.
 However, after four days, the team found that a sequel was not what they wanted to achieve.
 As a result, they decided to scrap the idea and build a brand new game with a new setting and a new set of characters.
 The team adapted a "we want it all" approach, in which they hoped to experiment with all kinds of ideas.
 Some team members hoped that the game would allow players to fly, which led to the game's verticality.
 The game's director also hoped that players would be able to ride a rampaging elephant, in a place with "exotic mountainsides" and "unique culture".
 This led to the concept of a mountainous setting and the introduction of elephants in the game.
 The developers aimed for players to consider Far Cry 4 a standalone experience, and therefore they avoided bringing back any characters from Far Cry 3 except for Willis and Hurk.
 The decision to bring the two back was made because the team thought that they should provide some references to previous games in the series, as all of the games are set in the same universe even though they are not directly related.

 Some of the gameplay elements were directly taken from Far Cry 3.
 Exotic locations, hunting, and the freedom for players to complete missions through different approaches were maintained in Far Cry 4.
-The team hoped that by incorporating and expanding upon on these ideas, while introducing new features, they could make Far Cry 4 an evolution for the series.
+The team hoped that by incorporating and expanding upon these ideas, while introducing new features, they could make Far Cry 4 an evolution for the series.
 As a result, the size of the game's outposts became larger and players were given more options to customize their weapons.
 The team also realized that players spent a lot of time interacting with the open world of Far Cry 3, and decided to put more effort and resources into the world's design and add more quests to the game.